mawson-rovers/ros2_mac_setup/iron/README.md

   Unlinking /opt/homebrew/Cellar/qt/6.5.1_3...
 3792 symlinks removed.
   ```

-* I had to upgrade mypy, one of the ROS2 pip dependencies, from an old version
+* I also had to upgrade mypy, one of the ROS2 pip dependencies, from an old version
   of 0.931 set in the ROS2 Iron instructions, to the current version that supports
   Python 3.11: